Ghulam Arieff Tipoo: Early life

 Tipoo was born on 28 August 1931 at Kamalakantapur village of Shibganj Upazila in Chapainawabganj of the then British India (now Bangladesh).
-He was the second son among the 9 children of his parents.
+He was the second son among the nine children of his parents.
 He completed his Secondary School Certificate from Kaliachar school in 1948 and Higher Secondary School Certificate from Rajshahi College in 1950.
 He graduated from the same college in 1952.
-He earned his post graduation degree from Dhaka University.
-He was the General Secretary of Bangladesh Students Union from 1954 to 1956.
+He earned his post-graduate degree from Dhaka University.
+He was the General Secretary of the Bangladesh Students Union from 1954 to 1956.

 Career

 Tipoo started his career as a lawyer in 1958.
 He served as the President of Rajshahi Advocate Bar Association.
 He was one of the senate and syndicate members of Rajshahi University.
 He was also on the committee of Bangladesh Bar Council.

+Tipoo fought in the Bangladesh Liberation War.